The Guys’ Guide to Wearing the Right Socks

-This may seem nit-picky, but socks are totally important.
+This may seem nit-picky, but wearing the right socks is like, totally important.
 I can’t tell you how many times I’ve been horrifically turned off by a guy JUST BECAUSE OF HIS SOCKS.

 The first instance that I can remember happened in 3rd grade.
 To get to know our classmates, we all took off one shoe and put it in a pile in the middle of the room.
 We then had to take a shoe, find the owner, talk to them, learn about them, and then present our findings to the class.

 We gathered back together in a circle, sitting pretzel-style, since that’s how you do things when you haven’t yet reached double digits.
 I remember looking around and one boy was wearing white tube socks, and they just didn’t fit right.
 There was probably an inch of extra sock hanging past where I could see his toes were, and it was just SO BEYOND IRKSOME that I literally thought about it every single time I talked to him, which probably made him think that that surprised/crinkled-nose face I made was my natural facial expression.

 SO, to keep you guys (and maybe your friends who aren’t as style savvy) steered clear from the fate of my poor classmate above, I’ve put together a few basic sock and shoe combos below.
 Never again can you say you didn’t know you shouldn’t wear white tube socks with boat shoes, again.
 Ever.

 Below, 4 pairings for wearing the right socks with the right shoes:

 WHITE TUBE SOCKS + SKATE SHOESBombas, $46 for 4 pairs Shoes: Vans, $60